amarbajric/docker-apache-analytics/README.md

 - `/spark/work` - directory to use for scratch space and job output logs; only on worker.
 Can be overridden via `-w path` CLI argument.
 - `/tmp` - directory to use for "scratch" space in Spark, including map output files and RDDs that get stored on disk (`spark.local.dir` setting).

+## Apache Flink
+The Flink Dockerfile is based upon the official docker image and only adds a custom JAR file.
+The purpose of this image is to test the deployment and functionality of a Flink job cluster in a dockerized environment.
+The included `wordcount.jar` has one Object called `WordCount` that is under the classname `at.fhj.flinkexample`.
+So, the `main()` function resides can be found under the classname `at.fhj.flinkexample.WordCount`.
+The Flink job counts the occurence of words of a String and outputs the results to `/opt/results/`.

 ## Apache Zeppelin
 A Web-based notebook that enables data-driven, interactive data analytics and collaborative documents with SQL, Scala and more.